robinagandhi/swa/pages/github.md

 It should report **no** uncommitted changes.
 But it indicates that `Your branch is ahead of 'origin/master' by 1 commit`.
 It means that the local repository master branch has more recent commits than the remote repository master branch.

-To push our local commits to the remote repository (Github in this case), we need the git `push` command.
+To push our local commits to the remote repository (GitHub in this case), we need the git `push` command.
 With this command, we need to indicate the name of the remote repository followed by the name of the local repository branch that has updates to be pushed.
 Do you remember the name of our remote repository and the main branch?

 > **Questions**
 > - What is the default name of the remote repository?